Real Twistings are 2-Line Bundles

-Distler-Freed-Moore's orientifold twistings are similar to \cref{case-Freed}, but feature instead of algebra bundles a certain $\Z$-valued grading function $d$.
-Under the same limitation as in \cref{case-Freed}, these twistings yield super 2-line bundles over $(\Gamma,\phi)$.
-This is discussed in detail in \Cref{Distler Freed Moore twistings}.
+\item Orientifold twistings of Distler--Freed--Moore~\cite{Distler2011,distler2010spin,Freed2009Slides}.
+Distler--Freed--Moore's orientifold twistings are similar to~\ref{case-Freed}, but feature instead of algebra bundles a~certain $\Z$-valued grading function $d$.
+Under the same limitation as in~\ref{case-Freed}, these twistings yield super 2-line bundles over $(\Gamma,\phi)$.
+This is discussed in detail in Section~\ref{Distler Freed Moore twistings}.